Dra-Sama/MangaBot/README.md

 subs - Your suscriptions
-refresh - Reply to a PDF to refresh bot cache options - Disable/enable pdf, cbz and/or telegraph output format
+refresh - Reply to a PDF to refresh bot cache options - Disable/enable pdf, cbz and/or telegraph output format help - Explain how to use the bot
 ```